adamgibbons/ics/README.md

 `ics.createEvents` functionality is on the roadmap, but in the meanwhile, you can do this easily by following [this example](https://github.com/adamgibbons/ics/wiki/Creating-multiple-events).

-**in the above example each events are wrapped with calendar wrapper.
-Now its fixed just pass the array of events and ProdID
+***in the above example each events are wrapped with calendar wrapper.
+Now its available just pass the array of events and ProdID***

 ## API